Benny-JH-L/CPSC-453/assignments/a3/453-skeleton-A3/README.txt

 ---Warnings---
 I don't recommend using the highest iterations for b-spline generation, or high number of 'slices' for surface of revolution generation.
+Also do not recommend higher 'qualilty', 'u-degree', and 'v-degree' values for tensor product surfaces.
 But looking at smooth stuff is nice :)

 ---Bonus 1---
 Able to modify perspective camera FOV, near clip distance, and far clip distance, also has reset funcionality.
+Maintains aspect ratio for 3D.